Real Lifesavers: The 5 Main Types of PFD Every Boater Should Know About

 Whether you're boating in rough seas or calm lakes, the type of PFD you have on board is crucial.
 It should be more than just one haphazardly-chosen piece of your boat emergency kit.

 You should choose which PFDs to keep on your boat with care.
-You'll need to consider the type of vessel you have, what types of activities you'll be doing and the type of water you'll be doing them in.
+You'll need to consider the type of vessel you have, what types of activities you'll be doing, and the type of water you'll be boating in.

 And you'll want to think about any guest passengers who might step on board your boat, apart from yourself.
 How many people might be on board at one time?
 How old are they?
 What are their measurements?